Iwoca: Covid-19 (2020 - 2021)

-During the Covid-19 pandemic, iwoca was one the lenders approved for the Coronavirus Business Interruption Scheme (CBILS). iwoca also took part in the Recovery Loan Scheme (RLS), although the company stopped issuing loans through the Recovery Loan Scheme in 2022.
+During the COVID-19 pandemic, iwoca was one of the lenders approved for the Coronavirus Business Interruption Scheme (CBILS). iwoca also took part in the Recovery Loan Scheme (RLS), although the company stopped issuing loans through the Recovery Loan Scheme in 2022.

 In October 2021 the company's research found that only one‑third of small‑business owners experiencing poor mental health sought professional help.
 To address this, iwoca partnered with Spill to make free video therapy sessions available to all UK SME owners.

 In 2021, iwoca was named the fastest-growing fintech by the Sunday Times International Track 200.

 Post-covid growth (2022 - Present)

 In January 2023 iwoca expanded its existing funding facility with Pollen Street Capital to £170 million.
 In October 2023 it secured a £200 million funding line from Barclays and Värde Partners.

 In May 2024 iwoca announced £270 million in new debt funding, including £150 million from Citibank and Insight Investment for expansion in Germany and £120 million from Barclays and Värde Partners for the UK, taking cumulative investment above £1 billion since 2012.

 iwoca achieved net profitability in Q4 2022 and has remained profitable since.

-In fact, iwoca is now one of the most-profitable UK fintechs.
+In 2026, iwoca made the following economic contributions through its lending, as reported in its annual SME impact report, conducted by Capital Economics: